 Alternative assets offer investors a special kind of diversification, known as non-correlation.
 Alternatives typically do not rise and fall with the broader markets.
 When the country goes through a general economic downturn and most mainstream asset classes level off or fall in value, non-correlated alternatives will tend not to follow the mainstream, but can maintain their own momentum or otherwise move independently of macroeconomic pressures.

 Certain kinds of hedge funds, for example, are positioned to earn a positive return even when most stocks and bonds are losing value.
 By taking offsetting short and long equity positions, these hedge funds can make money in falling as well as rising markets.
-In 2013, when the public stock market indexes soared (the S&P 500 gained about 16 percent), hedge funds posted lackluster gains (about 7 percent).
-But in the mini-recession of 2000 through 2002, when the S&P fell an annualized 17 percent, hedge funds returned a positive 7 percent.
-And in 2008, the heart of the deep financial crisis, the S&P 500 was down a whopping 38 percent, while hedge funds fell only 19 percent (data from Preqin and HFRX).
+In 2013, when the public stock market indexes soared (the S&P 500 gained about 16%), hedge funds posted lackluster gains (about 7%).
+But in the mini-recession of 2000 through 2002, when the S&P fell an annualized 17%, hedge funds returned a positive 7%.
+And in 2008, the heart of the deep financial crisis, the S&P 500 was down a whopping 38%, while hedge funds fell only 19% (data from Preqin and HFRX).
 Thus, hedge funds exhibit a lack of correlation with the general market, effectively diversifying portfolio risk.

 Likewise, venture capital has exhibited a lack of correlation with public stocks.
-Morningstar researchers found in 2002 that “the correlation coefficient between VC and public stocks is estimated to be 0.04 percent,” which is essentially zero.
+Morningstar researchers found in 2002 that “the correlation coefficient between VC and public stocks is estimated to be 0.04%,” or essentially zero.
 This non-correlation does not have the same basis as hedge funds—VC funds do not take offsetting long and short positions.
 But share values of venture-backed startups and early-stage companies do not tend to drift upward and downward in response to macroeconomic forces that affect public stock values.

 We could not find research on correlation measurement between angel capital and public securities.
 But because of the similarity of angel and venture capital stages and deal structures, the non-correlation characteristics should be similar as well—assuming sufficient diversification within the angel investment portfolio.
 In other words, angel investors likely have a similar experience as venture capital funds and hedge funds, in that they do better than the overall market during periods of decline and also do reasonably to very well when broader markets are in the black.

-Before 2016, as a practical matter, only accredited investors could invest in most alternative asset classes.
-Thanks to the JOBS Act, now non-accredited investors can diversify into one alternative asset class, angel capital, via equity crowdfunding.
-So diversification into a non-correlated asset class is now possible for everyone.
+Before 2016, only accredited investors could invest in most alternative asset classes (speaking generally).
+Thanks to the JOBS Act, now non-accredited investors can diversify into one alternative asset class.

 David M. Freedman has worked as a financial and legal journalist since 1978.
 He has served on the editorial staffs of business, trade and professional journals, most recently as senior editor of The Value Examiner (National Association of Certified Valuators and Analysts).
 He is coauthor of Equity Crowdfunding for Investors, published in June 2015 by…